tmj1432/GA-Projects/project_2/README.md

 This project has been broken up into two parts.

-Part 1 of the jupyter notebook consists of mainly data cleaning, exploratory data analysis and feature engineering.
+Part 1 of the jupyter notebook consists of mainly **data cleaning**, **exploratory data analysis** and **feature engineering**.

-Part 2 of the jupyter notebook consists of model selection, model preprocessing, running models and model evaluation.
+Part 2 of the jupyter notebook consists of **model selection**, **model preprocessing**, **running models** and **model evaluation**.

+### Tech Used

+1) Pandas
+2) Numpy
+3) Matplotlib
+4) Seaborn
+5) ScikitLearn (Mainly used in part 2 for modeling, but Iterative Imputer is used to fill missing values in part 1)
+6) statsmodel.api (Used to get summary of p-values of features)
+7) SHAP (https://shap.readthedocs.io/en/latest/) (Used to increase explainability of machine learning models)

 ### Problem Statement

 I am a data scientist working for an online property agency in the United States.

 This online platform allows clients to put their properties on sale.
 When transactions are made, the company then takes a percentage of commission.
-As part of a new service, the company wishes to help clients properly value their properties and prevent our clients from being low-balled.
-When **clients make profits, the company also enjoys a higher commission** creating a win-win situation for both the company and its clients.
+As part of a new service, the company wishes to help clients properly value their properties and prevent our clients from being low-balled. **When clients make more profits, the company also enjoys a higher commission** creating a win-win situation for both the company and its clients.

 In view of the increase in property transactions in Ames, Iowa, the company is also looking to expand into Ames to take advantage of the increase in property transactions.